If you have an injury, disability, weight problem, or diabetes . . .

 NIH Exercise Guide – Sample exercises and charts.
 (National Institute of Health)

-Senior sports and types of exercise
+Sports and types of exercise over 50

 The Water Well – Discusses the benefits of water exercise for people with medical conditions like osteoporosis, diabetes, and back problems.
 (Aquatic Exercise Association)